abs51295/ossprojects-wiki/Volunteer-Management-System.md

 2. Login with Admin/Volunteer dashboard

 3. Administrative tasks
   * Enter volunteer jobs and descriptions
   * Enter days, hours available for jobs
   * Repeat jobs
   * Reporting by jobs, users and companies with sub-total and totals

 4. Volunteer tasks
   * Login
   * Sign up for a volunteer job
   * Individual Reporting

-**Future enhancements**
+**Future enhancement**

-1. Create API for companies to confirm volunteer hours worked by an employee
+Create API for companies to confirm volunteer hours worked by an employee

 **Development Environment:**
 * Language: Ruby